WaylayOvercast/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+  closure takes place when a function nested inside of another function needs to reach outside of itself to its parent funtion in order to obtain the data of a variable (acting almost as if it were a global variable)

 2. Study the following code, then answer the questions below.

 ```js